Bird Tests Positive for West Nile Virus in Dane County

 - Changing the water in birdbaths and pet dishes at least every three days.

 - Cleaning and chlorinating swimming pools, outdoor saunas, and hot tubs; draining water from pool covers.

 - Landscaping to prevent water from pooling in low-lying areas.

-The chances of a person becoming infected with WNV are very low and most infected people will not have any symptoms.
-Those who do become ill typically develop a fever, headache, and rash that lasts a few days.
+The chances of a person becoming infected with WNV are very low and most infected people (80%) will not even have any symptoms.
+Those who are infected that do become ill typically develop a fever, headache, and rash that lasts a few days.
 Symptoms may begin between three to 15 days after being bitten by an infected mosquito.
 Older adults and people with compromised immune systems are at an increased risk of severe disease from the virus and can develop neurologic illness such as meningitis, seizures, and paralysis.
 Severe disease develops in less than 1% of those who become infected.
 There is no specific treatment for West Nile virus other than to treat symptoms.
 If you think you have a West Nile virus infection, contact your healthcare provider.

 The Department of Health Services has monitored the spread of WNV since 2001 among wild birds, horses, mosquitoes and people.
 Since 2002, there were 234 human cases (confirmed and suspected) of WNV statewide, with 23 reported in Dane County including four cases reported in 2013.
 During 2014, 6 cases of West Nile virus infection were reported among Wisconsin residents but none in Dane County.

 - Jeff Golden, Public Health Madison Dane County, (608) 243-0302, email@example.com